 Like I said, I couldn’t remember anything from the journey itself.
 It was all blackness, quietness, and stillness.
 It was peace, and I can perhaps imagine that that nothingness and lack of consciousness was what death must be like.
 To come crawling back to life from that abyss gave me one of the most important epiphanies of just how precious life is.

 I couldn’t stop crying when I came back.
-I remember feeling bad because my two friends’ trips before me seemed very straightforward.
+It wasn’t even a conscious crying.
+I just simply started crying uncontrollably with my first action of returning to consciousness.
+I remember feeling bad because my two friends’ trips before me seemed very straightforward and uneventful.
 They smoked it, laid down, blacked out, and came back to the real world pretty easily.
 On the other hand, I was a sobbing mess and I had no idea why until I gave myself a few sober minutes to process everything.
 I didn’t want to get up from the ground, and remembered staring at my hands for a really long time trying to process that I was alive and conscious again.

 I was indescribably grateful to have come back from the abyss.

 Sometimes, it’s not about the journey but about the lessons that you take away from the journey.
 The crazy thing about Bufo is that my friends and I all had vastly different takeaways from it.
 Though some of us may have had similar experiences and journeys, the way we interpreted our individual journeys varied greatly.
 All we could agree on, though, was that it was going to be a bitch going back to mundane tasks like answering emails and having work calls in a few hours.
 Just a typical Monday, am I right?
 Transcend reality and experience death, followed by some Indian food and Zoom calls.